ptpaterson/netlify-faunadb-graphql-auth/README.md

 ## Updating the Schema

 This project uses `apollo-server-lambda` for the lambda function.
-Lambdas are [not a great solution for fetching remote schemas](https://github.com/apollographql/apollo-server/issues/3190).
+Lambdas are [not a great solution for constantly polling remote schemas](https://github.com/apollographql/apollo-server/issues/3190).
+I've also had trouble with async lambda's in general.
 Because of this, any time a new schema is uploaded to FaunaDB, the SDL should be downloaded and placed as a string in [`functions/graphql/remoteSchema.js`](https://github.com/ptpaterson/netlify-faunadb-graphql-auth/blob/master/functions/graphql/remoteSchema.js).